rjpcasalino/web_bt/pages/index.md

 >
 >> #### Gadfly
 >
-> A simple service that sent operations staff notifications via Slack / allowed said staff to preform certain operations against database with Slack commands.
+> A simple service that sent operations staff notifications using the [Slack API](https://api.slack.com/) which allowed staff to preform limited operations against database with Slack commands.
 >
 >> #### Odyssey
 >